AppertaFoundation/openeyes/docs/src/tutorials/javascript/dialog.md

 	});
 	dialog.open();

-By default, the dialog will destroy itself when closed, thus you need to need to specify the [destroyOnClose]{@link Dialog#_defaultOptions} option to be `false` if you want to keep the dialog in the DOM after it has been closed.
+By default, the dialog will destroy itself when closed.
+If you don't want the dialog destroyed when closed, you need to specify the [destroyOnClose]{@link Dialog#_defaultOptions}
+option to be `false`.

 	var dialog = new OpenEyes.Dialog({
 		title: 'This is a title',